mistakia/nano-community/docs/introduction/investment-thesis.md

 ### Nano's properties create a strong positive feedback loop

 The more people who use Nano, the more valuable Nano is for everyone who uses it, and the higher the incentive for the next user to start using the technology.
-This is driven by every consumer, merchant, developer and entrepreneur that uses or builds on Nano.
+This is driven by every consumer, merchant, developer, and entrepreneur that uses or builds on Nano.
 This creates a positive feedback loop, strengthening its network effect.

 Nano shares this network effect property with the telephone system, the web, and popular Internet services like eBay and Facebook.

-With Bitcoin, more use means higher fees and slower transactions, greater on-chain usage and adoption can be its enemy.
-Nano on the other hand is scalable, feeless, and instant.
-Its ability to actually be used enables it to better capture its network effects from utilization, giving it a stronger feedback loop.
+With Bitcoin, its reached a point where greater on-chain usage means higher fees and slower transactions.
+Nano on the other hand is scalable.
+Its ability to be used enables it to better capture its network effects from utilization, giving it a stronger feedback loop.

-This will become increasingly noticeable as actual payment volume on the network grows.
+This will become increasingly noticeable as payment volume on the network grows.

 ## Potential